The University of Newcastle

-Areas of study: Entrepreneurship and innovation; film, media and cultural studies; global Indigenous studies; governance; policy and political economy; human geography and the environment; human resource management; human services; sociology and anthropology; gender and sexuality studies; information technology; writing studies.
+Entrepreneurship and innovation; film, media and cultural studies; global Indigenous studies; politics and international relations; human geography and the environment; human resource management; human services; sociology and anthropology; gender and sexuality studies; information technology; writing studies.
 Some selected majors are available fully online.

-Global development worker, organisational cultural, diversity practitioner, start-up entrepreneur, cultural heritage conservationist, social enterprise founder, digital media content producer, community development worker, program innovation consultant, policy and research officer.
+Typical roles include: Global development worker, organisational cultural diversity practitioner, start-up entrepreneur, cultural heritage conservationist, social enterprise founder, digital media content producer, community development worker, program innovation consultant, policy and research officer.

 Recommended studies: English Advanced.

 If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.

 If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission.

 If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree.